Scar Symmetry: Phase II − Xenotaph

 On 9 January 2015, Scar Symmetry announced that vocalist Roberth Karlsson had a child on the way, so the band would not do any touring until the fall of 2015, at the earliest.
 In the meantime, throughout 2015, Per Nilsson and Henrik Ohlsson would be writing Phase II of the planned album trilogy.
 Jokingly, they stated that the album would be entitled, Phase II: The Force Awakens, but then later clarified that the actual album title would be "much cooler", and did not want to risk a lawsuit over naming their album after the new Disney owned Star Wars film.
 On 16 November, announcements were made to enter the studio and record Phase II after finishing the tour the week after.
 On 7 December, Phase II has just started being recorded.
 In February 2017, via their Facebook page, Scar Symmetry announced that album will be released in 2017.
-However, currently there has been no release of Phase II.
 On 29 October 2018, the band announced full title of the seventh album as The Singularity (Phase II – Xenotaph).

 On 12 March 2019, Scar Symmetry announced that bassist Andreas Holma had resigned from the band, due to a touring dispute.

 The first single promoting the album, "Scorched Quadrant" was released on 30 March 2023, with an accompanying music video released the day after.
 Along with the single, the band announced the release of the album for 9 June 2023.

 On 28 March 2024, Scar Symmetry announced that founding member and drummer Henrik Olsson as well as guitarist Benjamin Ellis had both departed from the band.
 At the same time they also announced that Lawrence Dinamarca and Stephen Platt would be taking over on drums and guitar respectively.
 Dinamarca had been touring with the band since 2022 as the band's live drummer after Olsson was unable to return to touring due to "family reasons".